ekozynin/telecom/README.md

 In this case the `activate a phone number` API may return `201 Accepted` to indicate the result of the activation is not known yet.

+## Functional tests
+For better code coverage, functional tests should be added to the application.
+Functional tests are tests that are executed against a running application.